ItsGauri/calculator/README.md

-# This reposittory contains the code of a successfully working calculator .
+# This repository contains the code of a successfully working calculator .